 Educational space is prioritised, but not in a sterile institutional manner.
 Peer learning and intergenerational learning is encouraged by classrooms that scale down to the height of tiny toddle, but these child spaces live comfortably and safely next to an eating space and amphitheatre where different age groups can come together.
 Proximity approximates and achieves a village-like atmosphere, and this feels like a very natural yet positively reinforcing extension of the surrounding township.

 Materials and detailing are modest yet highly skilful.
 Careful selective elaboration teaches that considered detailing can make gutters and down pipes beautiful.
 The architecture is restrained yet sophisticated.
 The architects are commended for a job well done and are encouraged to continue to enrich the lives of South Africans in this way.”

-The InZink amphitheatre at the Ikhaya Trust Centre is a popular venue for a variety of cultural activities.
-It has been used for screenings of sports events, films and opera; live music performances, including rock bands and classical musicians; and the monthly InZync poetry sessions, hosted by SLIP (the Stellenbosch Literary Project).
+AmaZink and the InZink amphitheatre at the Trust Centre are popular venues for a variety of cultural activities, including screenings of sports events, films and opera; live music performances; and InZync poetry sessions, hosted by SLIP (the Stellenbosch Literary Project).

-The Greater Stellenbosch Development Trust is dependent upon sponsors and donations from individuals and companies who believe in supporting developing communities.
+The Greater Stellenbosch Development Trust depends upon donations from individuals and companies to support developing communities.